-Virginia Carbon Monoxide Poisoning Lawyer
+Carbon Monoxide Poisoning Attorneys

 The attorneys at the Law Offices of Richard J. Serpe, PC are currently investigating potential lawsuits for people that have suffered from the serious side effects of carbon monoxide poisoning caused by a negligent individual or entity.
 Negligent parties most often include: building owners, employers, and product manufacturers.

 The “Silent Killer”

 Carbon monoxide (CO) is frequently referred to as the “Silent Killer” because it is a colorless, odorless, poisonous gas.
 Carbon monoxide reduces the amount of oxygen delivered to the body’s vital organs such as the heart or the brain.
 When exposed to large enough amounts of CO it can cause you to suffocate or lose consciousness within minutes.

 Carbon monoxide poisoning is often due to:

 - faulty equipment/appliances

 - failure to comply with carbon monoxide detector regulations